 - scrolling inside the autocomplete dropdown won’t scroll the page, yet

-- scrolling outside of dropdown scrolls the page and closes the dropdown.
+- scrolling outside of dropdown scrolls the page which triggers dropdown close.

 - dropdown div and #main content div are siblings.